-Athletic Training Candidates who were denied admission into the ATEP will have the opportunity and may be encouraged to re-apply.
-The reapplication process includes completing an additional 75 hours of observation, submitting an updated formal application and achieving the minimum rank score necessary for admittance.
+Candidates that were denied admission into the ATEP will have the opportunity and may be encouraged to re-apply.
+The reapplication process includes completing an additional 75 hours of observation, submitting an updated formal application and achieving the minimum rank score required for admittance.

 ATEP Application Admission Forms

 Student will need to complete and return the following ATEp Application forms to the Director on or prior to the April 1, due date.

 1. Application Check List - SEE ATEP DIRECTOR FOR OFFICIAL FORM